tabrezakhtar/mx-master-reconnect/README.md

 - Logitech MX Master mouse

 ## How It Works
-At startup, the script finds your MX Master, removes the Bluetooth connection, and re-pairs.
+At startup, the script finds the MX Master mouse, removes the Bluetooth connection, and re-pairs.